-- Food Tours: Boston is a haven for best restaurants in the country.
-If you’re a foodie, a food tour is a great way to sample the city’s culinary offerings.
+- Food Tours: Boston is a haven for the best restaurants in the country.
+A food tour is a great way to sample the city’s culinary offerings if you’re a foodie.
 From seafood and Italian cuisine to local craft beer, you’ll find something to your taste on a Boston food tour.

 - Pub Crawls: As the birthplace of the American Revolution, Boston is no stranger to a good pub crawl.
 If you’re looking for a fun and festive way to explore the city’s nightlife, a pub crawl tour is a great option.